Muar Bypass: Project highlights

 The project involved Ranhill Bersekutu Sdn Bhd Co undertaking the engineering, design, construction, engineering, and environmental impact assessments and controls.
 Creativity was the key to the bridge design, with a need for aesthetic as well as functional considerations.
 With the rapid growth in the region, the bridge is set to become a defining feature of the local landscape, and had to be designed with this level of impact in mind.
 The result is a spectacular structure that is sympathetic to its surroundings, taking into account various environmental aspects.
 Use of new technology, combined with the unique method of construction - a cast-in-situ bridge deck segmental box girder – using the traveler formworks has increased ease of construction, minimised use of materials and proved to be cost-effective.

 At the same time, the construction of the 13 kilometre bypass road also includes seven grade signalised intersections and five grade unsignalised junctions, cross culverts and drainage, as well as an elevated interchange over the existing junction.
 Ranhill also conducted a separate traffic study to ensure that the needs of the local community were being fully met.

 With construction taking place within a mangrove area, the bridge and the earthworks for the road construction is carefully monitored through a specific government-approved environmental management plan, with the objective of retaining as much of the natural surroundings as possible.

 Features

 The main feature of the bypass is the Muar Second Bridge.
 Other features include a pedestrian bridge and the Parit Bunga complex interchange, which is the first of its kind in Muar.
 The bypass is a 4-lane carriageway with reserves land for future widening and construction of new interchanges.

 At most sections, the Federal Route 224 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

 List of junctions and interchanges

+The entire route is located in Johor.